Alfie Chang: Early life and career

-Chang attended Droitwich Spa High School.
-He took up a two-year scholarship with Birmingham City's Academy in July 2019.
+Alfie James Chang was born in Worcester on 4 September 2002.
+He attended Droitwich Spa High School.
+He joined Birmingham City's Academy as an under-10, and took up a two-year scholarship in July 2019.
 According to the then academy manager Kristjaan Speakman, Chang "is most effective as a deep midfield player.
 In this position he is able to dictate the tempo of the game and through calm and composed possession is able to demonstrate an excellent range of passing.
 In higher areas of the pitch he has the creativity and cleverness to construct play able to create opening for forward players."

 Playing in central midfield, he captained Birmingham's under-18s in their 2020–21 FA Youth Cup campaign, and played for Birmingham's U23 team as they beat Sheffield United U23 in the national final of that season's Professional Development League.
 Chang was one of five under-18s offered their first professional contract in 2021, and one of four who accepted.

+Birmingham City

-Chang was given a squad number and named on the bench for Birmingham's EFL Cup first-round match at home to Colchester United of League One.
+Chang was given a squad number and named on the bench for Birmingham's 2021–22 EFL Cup first-round match at home to Colchester United of League One.
 He remained unused, but in the second round of the same competition, on 24 August, he replaced Dion Sanderson after 73 minutes to make his senior debut as Birmingham lost 2–0 at home to Fulham.
-His next appearance was also his first senior start, in the first round of the 2022–23 EFL Cup away to Norwich City, which Birmingham lost on penalties.
+His first senior start came a year later, in the first round of the 2022–23 EFL Cup away to Norwich City, which Birmingham lost on penalties.
 "A composed midfield performance" in that game was followed four days later by his Football League debut.
 With Ryan Woods on the verge of leaving the club, Chang started alongside Jordan James in central midfield in Birmingham's visit to Cardiff City in the Championship; he played 75 minutes of the 1–0 defeat.
+He went on to make 17 appearances in all competitions, including 13 matches (7 starts) in the Championship.

+In August 2023, Chang suffered a "significant knee injury" in training, later revealed to be tears to the anterior and posterior cruciate ligaments, the medial collateral ligament and the meniscus, which kept him out for the entire 2023–24 season.
+He eventually returned to the first team on 11 January 2025, after 522 days out, as a second-half substitute against Lincoln City in the 2024–25 FA Cup with his side 2–0 ahead.
+In stoppage time, the referee awarded a penalty to Lincoln for a foul by Chang, which Birmingham manager Chris Davies thought would not have been given had VAR been available.

+Walsall (loan)

+With the aim of playing regular first-team football, Chang joined League Two club Walsall on 3 February 2025 on loan for the rest of the season.